almeizaarvin/almeizaarvin/README.md

 # Hello, I'm Arvin! 👋

-I'm a passionate Backend practitioner with a keen interest in cloud technologies and infrastructure.
 Welcome to my GitHub profile!

 ## About Me

-- 📚 I'm currently honing my skills in cloud technologies and backend systems.
-- 🔭 I'm exploring AWS, GCP, and expanding my knowledge in PostgreSQL and Python.
+- 🔭 I'm currently exploring ERP Applications and DevOps
-- 💬 Feel free to ask me anything about DevOps, cloud computing, or backend development!
+- 💬 Feel free to ask me anything about Fullstack Development!

 ## Connect with Me